cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 run with srun
 run with sbatch

 To run MPI on SLURM, ensure that Open MPI is installed.
-To install this, you can run the slurm.py script again with `python3 slurm.py` on the mananger node.
+To install this, you can run the slurm.py script again with `python3 slurm.py` on the manager node.
 This will execute step 5 of the script, which creates a Python virtual environment and installs mpi4py.
 Additionally, you can consult the following documentation to install MPI manually.
 The first link is to the entire PDF and the second link is to the specific installation section.